 Injured on a construction site? – If, like the claimant above, you’ve been injured on site, this guide can help you make sense of what to do.

 Thank you for reading this case study on personal injury claims payouts for a broken leg at work.
-Whether you’ve suffered leg fractures or a leg amputation, or even ankle injuries, we could help you claim accident at work compensation.
+Whether you’ve suffered leg fractures or a leg amputation, or even ankle injuries, we could help you claim.
+Call us about accident at work compensation.